lailalelouch/all-potatoes-doc/06_save_recipe/05_javascript_5_saving_the_recipe.md

 Now, everything is working perfectly....unless you've got some errors....I'll wait, just go and fix them.
 We're not going anywhere.

-If everything is actually working perfectly, there is one more thing that's I'd like to fix.
+If everything is actually working perfectly, there is one more thing that I'd like to fix.
 I want the save button to only show if this isn't the user's recipe.

 `recipes/templates/recipe_details.html`
 ```html